lshort/editable-emacs-keymaps-pdf/README.md

 This is a PDF to visually show your Emacs keymappings; the form fields are editable and color coded.
 I have only tested this on two different PDF readers -- Evince and Acrobat Reader.
 It does not work on Evince, and does work on Acrobat Reader (both Linux and Windows).
 See http://lshort.github.io/emacs-init/KeyMap.pdf for an example of the two-page format.

 I would appreciate any feedback you might have.
 At this point, this work is in an alpha release.
-You can reach me at lee.o.short@gmail.com.
+You can reach me at lee.o.short . gmail @ com (or something much like that).

 **How to fill the fields**